“I don’t believe there is anything in the whole earth that you can’t learn in Berlin except the German language.” – Mark Twain’s Notebook

-Germans are outdoor enthusiasts- whether it’s hiking, skiing, climbing, running, or just enjoying a nice afternoon in the park.
+Germans are outdoor enthusiasts- whether it is hiking, skiing, climbing, running, or just enjoying a nice afternoon in the park.
 Parks and riverbanks are always full of people sitting on blankets and socializing.
-Don’t be afraid to join them!

 River cruises are also a great way to unwind and collect your thoughts after a full day of navigating and making decisions.
-Even the most avid adventurers don’t mind letting someone else take the wheel sometimes.
+Even the most avid adventurers do not mind letting someone else take the wheel sometimes.

 2. Splurge on Delicious German Food